Qu4tro/mufasaSays/README.md

 $ ./mufasaSays

  __________________________________
-/ Look, Simba Everything the light \
+/ Look, Simba.
+Everything the light \
 \ touches is our kingdom.          /
  ----------------------------------
        \    ____